Mike31120/ninjatrader-freeorderflow/README.md

 2. Enable **Use Global Levels** in its properties so the levels are exported.
 3. Add the `MOF Global Level Lines` indicator to the same instrument.
 It will automatically create and remove the global lines as new levels are detected.
+   You can now configure the HVN and LVN line styles and toggle their visibility from the indicator properties.